robertomas/fsl-timed-promo/README.md

 ```

 ## Step 3
-add data attributes to display other than block
+add data-fsl-display-type attributes to display other than block

 ```bash
 data-fsl-display-type="flex"